-28 March 2019 is the 200th birthday of Joseph Bazalgette, the Victorian engineer who masterminded London's modern sewer system.
+28 March is the birth anniversary of Joseph Bazalgette, the Victorian engineer who masterminded London's modern sewer system.
 Learn how Bazalgette helped clear the city's streets of poo, and how you're still benefiting from his genius every time you flush.

 By the middle of the 19th century, the streets of London ran with human filth.
 For centuries, the city had depended on a patchwork system of local waste disposal, relying on night-soil collectors who would empty local cesspits, and on the city's old rivers, like the Fleet and the Tyburn, now little more than open sewers.
 The increasing use of the flush toilet only made things worse, letting wealthy families dump their poo straight into the river.
 Most of the inhabitant's faeces and urine was eventually dumped into the Thames, which also served as a source of water for drinking and washing.
 The Metropolitan Board of Works had wanted to improve London's sewers for years, but didn't have enough money.